Moro people: Spanish conquest

 In 1876, the Spaniards launched a campaign to placate Jolo and made a final bid to establish a government in the southern islands.
 On 21 February of that year, the Spaniards assembled the largest contingent in Jolo, consisting of 9,000 soldiers in 11 transports, 11 gunboats and 11 steamboats.
 José Malcampo occupied Jolo and established a Spanish settlement with Pascual Cervera appointed to set up a garrison and serve as military governor.
 He served from March 1876 to December 1876 and was followed by José Paulin (December 1876 – April 1877), Carlos Martínez (September 1877 – February 1880), Rafael de Rivera (1880–1881), Isidro G. Soto (1881–1882), Eduardo Bremon, (1882), Julian Parrrado (1882–1884), Francisco Castilla (1884–1886), Juan Arolas (1886–1893), Caésar Mattos (1893), Venancio Hernández (1893–1896) and Luis Huerta (1896–1899).

-The Chinese sold small arms like Enfield and Spencer Rifles to the Buayan Sultanate of Datu Uto.
+The Chinese sold small arms like Enfield and Spencer rifles to the Buayan Sultanate of Datu Uto.
 They were used to battle the Spanish invasion of the Sultanate of Buayan.
 The Datu paid for the weapons in slaves.

 The population of Chinese in Mindanao in the 1880s was 1,000.
 The Chinese ran guns across a Spanish blockade to sell to Mindanao Moros.
 The purchases of these weapons were paid for by the Moros in slaves in addition to other goods.
 The main group of people selling guns were the Chinese in Sulu.
 The Chinese took control of the economy and used steamers to ship goods for exporting and importing.
 Opium, ivory, textiles, and crockery were among the other goods which the Chinese sold.
 The Chinese on Maimbung sent the weapons to the Sulu Sultanate, who used them to battle the Spanish and resist their attacks.
 A Chinese-Mestizo was one of the Sultan's brothers-in-law, the Sultan was married to his sister.
 He and the Sultan both owned shares in the ship (named the Far East) which helped smuggle weapons.

 The Spanish launched a surprise offensive under Colonel Juan Arolas in April 1887 by attacking the sultanate's capital at Maimbung in an effort to crush resistance.
 Weapons were captured and the property of the Chinese were destroyed while the Chinese were deported to Jolo.
 By 1878, the Spanish had fortified Jolo with a perimeter wall and tower gates, built inner forts called Puerta Blockaus, Puerta España and Puerta Alfonso XII, and two outer fortifications named Princesa de Asturias and Torre de la Reina.
 Troops, including a cavalry with its own lieutenant commander, were garrisoned within the protective confine of the walls.
 In 1880, Rafael Gonzales de Rivera, who was appointed the governor, dispatched the 6th Regiment to govern Siasi and Bongao islands.

+Muslim Moros like Datu Piang, and the families with the Kong and Tan surnames are the results of non-Muslim Chinese merchants marrying Moros and their Han Chinese Moro mestizo offspring became Muslim.
+The Chinese merchant Tuya Tan of Amoy was the father of the Moro leader Datu Piang who was born to a Maguindanaon Moro woman.